7 Things to Do Before Heading Home for the Holidays

 Avoid coming back to 3-week old cheese stinking out the kitchen by remembering to clear out the fridge.
 Don’t forget to empty the bins too, and put them out for the last bin collection.

-Don't waste money on an empty house
+Don't waste energy on an empty house

 Remember to turn off the lights